 Parking cash-out programs are employer-funded programs that provide cash incentives to employees who do not drive to work.
 The most effective programs provide an incentive equal to the full cost of employee parking.
-State law requires certain employers who provide subsidized parking for their employees to offer a cash allowance in lieu of a parking space.
-This law is called the parking cash-out program.
-The intent of the law is to reduce vehicle commute trips and emissions by offering employees the option of "cashing out" their subsidized parking space and taking transit, biking, walking or carpooling to work.
+State law requires certain employers who provide subsidized parking for their employees to offer a parking cash-out program that offers a cash allowance in lieu of a parking space.
+The intent is to reduce single-occupant vehicle commute trips and emissions by offering employees a cash incentive for not driving and parking their personal automobile.